Which Cape Verde island is right for you?

 Getting to Cape Verde: find great value breaks to Cape Verde with TUI*, which offers holidays to the archipelago's two main islands.

 1. Boa Vista

 Boa Vista* is Cape Verde's most-visited island, offering postcard-perfect beaches and excellent water sports.
 Nearly everyone stays in the giant all-inclusive hotels, ideal for those who like a bit of pampering.

 Sal Rei, the island's capital, is modest and unassuming, but the beach bars south of town inject some late-night liveliness into the sleepy atmosphere.

-Loggerhead turtles nest on Boavista between July and October, an awe-inspiring sight, and whale-watching is popular in March and April.
-Water sports provide distractions for the energetic visitor, while island day-trips and quad-bike tours are also popular.
+You'll be able to spy loggerhead turtles, which nest on Boa Vista between July and October and go whale-watching in March and April.
+Water sports provide distractions for the energetic visitor, while island day trips and quad-bike tours are also popular.

-Santa Maria has Cape Verde's best restaurants, plus captivating live music in its bars and clubs.
-Outside town, there are interesting excursions to the salt-pans and the Buracona 'blue-eye' waterhole, but Sal's visitors are largely content with beach, water sports and nightlife.
+What's more, Santa Maria has Cape Verde's best restaurants, plus captivating live music in its bars and clubs.
+Outside of the town, there are interesting excursions to the salt-pans and the Buracona 'blue-eye' waterhole, but Sal's visitors are largely content with beach, water sports and nightlife.

 3. São Vicente

 For visitors to São Vicente, the island's capital, Mindelo, will be the star attraction.
 True, there are a couple of beaches and windsurfing destinations elsewhere on the island, but Mindelo is indisputably the cultural capital, and culture here means music.